PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part3.md

 ## It's Getting Busy

-This code no longer follows the "Single Responsibility Principle".
+This method no longer follows the "Single Responsibility Principle".
 It does the following:

 - Populates the input row and configures its layout
 - Creates the output `Label`